prebid/identity-gatekeeper/storage-access-api-demo/README.md

 5. OptOut, signaling between domains that a user has opted out, is an essential concept that must be supported.
 The final step in this demo is persisting optout between sharedId.com where a user may optout and cnn.com and wp.com.

--to begin navigate to http://sharedid.com:8888/default.html -next, click the "Opt-out" button. note your Current ID value -next, navigate to http://www.cnn.com:8181 and refresh the page.
+* to begin navigate to http://sharedid.com:8888/default.html
+* next, click the "Opt-out" button. note your Current ID value
+* next, navigate to http://www.cnn.com:8181 and refresh the page.
 Note your Current ID value

 7. clean up